DavidCibin/Western-Tic-Tac-Toe/README.md

   * All state has been updated, so render the state to the page (step 4.2).

-* Handle a player clicking the replay button:
+* Handle a player clicking the "new game" button:
   * Do steps 4.1 (initialize the state variables) and 4.2 (render).